 The primary goal is to offer a Master of Science in Biomedical Science program with a concentration described as Professional Science Master in Biomarkers and Diagnostics (MSBS-PBD) as a terminal degree with immediate employment prospects in industry.
 The MSBS-PBD degree is a "job ready" degree.
-This will be achieved by a threepronged approach:
+This is achieved by a three-pronged approach:

-- To prepare master's students with a strong foundation in the fundamentals of Biomarker discovery and development through focused course work. - To complement their science education through course work in management, orienting them to realities of the business aspects of the pharmaceutical/ diagnostics industry. - To place them as interns in a pharmaceutical- or diagnostic-oriented company for four months to enhance their practical training and employability.
+- To prepare master's students with a strong foundation in the fundamentals of biomarker discovery and development through focused course work. - To complement their science education through course work in management, orienting them to realities of the business aspects of the pharmaceutical/ diagnostics industry. - To place them as interns in a pharmaceutical- or diagnostic-oriented company for four months to enhance their practical training and employability.

-The MSBS-PBD program will be targeted to students completing a B.S. in Chemistry or a Biological or Pharmaceutical Science.
+The MSBS-PBD program is targeted to students completing a B.S. in Chemistry or a Biological or Pharmaceutical Science.

+\(CPRA = Current Problems & Research Approaches)

+Fall

-Course Course Name Credit Hours (CPRA = Current Problems & Research App roaches)
+Course Course Name Credit Hours

 BMSP6330 CPRA in Protein Structure

 and Catalysis 2.5

 BMSP6340 CPRA in Genes and Genomes 2.5

-BMSP6360 CPRA in Cell Membranes 3
+BMSP6360 CPRA in Cell Membranes II TIMINEDCITY OF

-BIPG5100 Fundamentals of Bioinformatics,
+BIPG51 00 Fundamentals of Bioinformatics, HE UNIVERSITY OF

 Proteomics, Genomics 3

+INDI60 20 "On Being a Scientist"

+HURM6730 Perform an ce Management 3

+Spring

+Course Course Name Credit Hours

+BIPG6100 Bioinformatic Computations 3 1872

-BMSP6350 Cell Biology & Signaling 3
+BMSP6350 Cell biology & signaling 3

-BRIM6200 Biomarker Discovery, Validation,
+BRIM6200 Biomarker Discovery, Validation, , 2013 - 2014 Catalog

-and Implementation 3
+and Implementation 3 2013 - 2014 Catalog

+MGMT6150 Leading and Developing Yourself

+MGMT6160 Leading with Power and Influence 2 3

+Summer

+Course Course Name Credit Hours

-BIDI5000 Biostatistical Methods for Biomarkers 3
+BIDI5000 Biostatistical Methods for Biomar kers 3

-BIPG6100 Bioinformatic Computations 3
+BIDI5100 Biomarkers and Diagnostics

+Internship 6

-BIDI5200 Readings in Biomarkers
+BIDI5200 Readings in Biomarkers/Diagnost ies 1

-and Diagnostics 1